gmavrom/gmavrom.github.io/cv/index.md

 ## Interests

-In my spare time I enjoy playing guitar or reading graphic novel and I do not enjoy trying to catch up with unread articles in my RSS feed.
+In my spare time I enjoy playing guitar or reading graphic novels.
+I do not enjoy trying to catch up with the unread articles in my RSS feed.